TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

    start_password_input
    ```

-1. Press <kbd>F5</kbd> to start debugger and put a breakpoint on method call, in the `Debug Console Output` program will you for input, but notice there's a problem you can't enter any input here.
+1. Put a breakpoint on method call and press <kbd>F5</kbd> to start debugger, When you keep stepping into you will notice in the `Debug Console Output` the program will ask you for user input, but there's a problem you can't enter any input here.
 1. If your program needs user input we have to use `Terminal` instead of `Debug Console Output` so we can enter input while debugging, for that we have to configure our debugger so open `launch.json` at `dummy_name/.vscode/launch.json` and add `"useTerminal": true` at end of config named `Debug current file with rdbg` like this:

    ```json